embraceitmobile/animated_tree_view/README.md

 A flutter package that provides a heirarchial Tree like data structure that can be visualized as a linear list view.

 The widget is based on the Flutter’s familiar APIs of [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html) and [SliverAnimatedList](https://api.flutter.dev/flutter/widgets/SliverAnimatedList-class.html) and can even be used as a replacement for these widgets.
 Each node can be completely customized using the `TreeNodeWidgetBuilder` that is used to build the nodes.
+All the mobile, web and desktop platforms are fully supported.

 | ![Animated Tree View Demo](https://media.giphy.com/media/ZeTlxJQKxOEZnuSgK7/giphy.gif) | ![Animated Tree View Demo](https://media.giphy.com/media/7i8rXNlzkjhWvaHOnd/giphy.gif)                 |